 Front row: A Panda (this was her first piano recital), Beast from Beauty and the Beast, Snow White (this was her first piano recital), A Sneaky Leopard, Harley Quinn – Super Villain, Dorothy from The Wizard of Oz, and Moana.
 Back row: Audrey Hepburn (I didn’t perform, but I absolutely LOVE an excuse to dress up in costume!), Christine from Phantom of the Opera, Twinkling Stars (this was her first piano recital), Sally from The Nightmare Before Christmas, and Adele – Singer/Songwriter.

 Having a game night after the performance was something I had never tried before, but it was a huge hit!
 I scoured my favorite source – Pinterest – for ideas for easy and fun party games.
-Here’s a link to my Recital Themes board.
-You’ll see tons of fun game ideas and other recital ideas on this board.
+Here’s a link to my Recital Ideas Pinterest board.
+You’ll see tons of fun game ideas and other recital ideas (decorations, food, and more!) on this board.

 Materials: paper plates and markers